goldayan/astro-blog/src/pages/blog/emacs_android.md

 - Not able to install any third party software (because of gnuTLS issue)
 - Able to integrate with other command line tools like rg (ripgrep), pass and other.

 So i was looking for another way to make it possible, i found the *SourceForge - Android ports for GNU Emacs* where we can download both termux and emacs.
-Check the resource section for the links.
-Let's see how i installed

 ### Installation
 - First if you have installed Termux and emacs you need to remove it.
 - WAIT... before removing Termux, clear App data and Cache.
 This is important
 - If you fail to do above step Termux installation will fail.
-- Download the Termux from the sourceforge website named **.
+- Download the Termux from the sourceforge website `https://sourceforge.net/projects/android-ports-for-gnu-emacs/files/`.
-- Then install the Termux.
+- Then install the Termux provided in the sourceforge repo.
 - Once that is done, you can download the Emacs based on your architecture.

 ### What next?